NetEase/chatofpomelo/README.md

 ## Viewing

- * Visit [demo game github](http://github.com/py8765/chatofpomelo)to get the source code and install it on your local machine.
+ * Visit [demo game github](https://github.com/NetEase/chatofpomelo) to get the source code and install it on your local machine.

 ## Configuration

  * The server setting (server number, host and port, etc.) can be configured in 'game-server/config/servers.json' and 'game-server/config/master.json' files.
- * Other settings (log4js, redis, aoi, etc.) also can be configured in 'config' folder.
+ * Other settings (log4js etc.) also can be configured in 'game-server/config' folder.

 ## Deployment
 Enter chatofpomelo/game-server, and run 'pomelo start' or 'node app.js' in order to start the game server.